 Thermostats for Marine Engines

-A properly functioning thermostat will continually open and close at the needed times to keep the motor running at the best temperature.
+A properly functioning Cummins thermostat will continually open and close at the needed times to keep the motor running at the best diesel engine operating temperature.
 When a thermostat is in good condition, it stops the engine from overheating and prevents engine damage that could leave you stranded on the water.
 A working thermostat also minimizes fuel consumption and maximizes the engine’s power.

 You might also want to note that high temperatures can damage thermostats.
 If your engine has overheated, it’s highly recommended to replace the thermostat.
-As a general practice, regularly check your engine temperature while also servicing the cooling system at recommended intervals to keep your engine running at peak efficiency.
+As a general practice, regularly check your Cummins 6BT operating temperature while also servicing the cooling system at recommended intervals to keep your engine running at peak efficiency.

 The Difference Between 160F and 180F Thermostats